Should You Removal A Dead Tree? A Guide for MetroWest Residents

 Why should you remove a dead tree?

 A dead tree is often structurally unsound and can fail without warning.
-Anything that’s within reach of the tree when it falls over or drops branches can be severely damaged or injured.
-Given the number of heavy snowfalls and nor’easters we get in Massachusetts, there’s a good chance that your lifeless tree will become deadly.
+Anything within reach of the tree when it falls over or drops branches can be severely damaged or injured.
+Given the number of heavy snowfalls and Nor’easters we get in Massachusetts, there’s a good chance that your lifeless tree will become deadly.

 Can I cut down a dead tree myself?